michal-weglarz/SirTet/README.md

 SirTet is a .NET C# project game modeled on classic tetris.
 Created to pass C# course.

 # Instruction
+&#8594; &#8592; - moving blocks to right or left
+&#8595; - move block one layer down
+Space - instanly movee block to bottom

 # Contributing
 Tomaszek Krzystof - project logic